diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 2017-11-22 15:00:14,135 (SinkRunner-PollingRunner-DefaultSinkProcessor) [INFO - org.apache.flume.sink.LoggerSink.process(LoggerSink.java:95)] Event: { headers:{} body: 48 65 6C 6C 6F 20 46 6C 75 6D 65                Hello Flume }
 2017-11-22 15:00:14,168 (SinkRunner-PollingRunner-DefaultSinkProcessor) [INFO - org.apache.flume.sink.LoggerSink.process(LoggerSink.java:95)] Event: { headers:{} body: 48 65 6C 6C 6F 20 46 6C 75 6D 65 20 32          Hello Flume 2 }
 ```
 The spooling directory source ingests the file by `splitting it into lines and creating a Flume event for each line`. `Events have optional headers and a binary body, which is the UTF-8 representation of the line of text.
 The body is logged by the logger sink in both hexadecimal and string form`.
-The file we placed in the spooling directory was only one line long, so only one event was logged in this case.
-We also see that the file was renamed to file1.txt.COMPLETED by the source, which indicates that Flume has completed processing it and won’t process it again.
+The file we placed in the spooling directory was only one line long, so only one event was logged in this case. `We also see that the file was renamed to file1.txt.COMPLETED by the source, which indicates that Flume has completed processing it and won’t process it again`.

 ### Transactions and Reliability
 `Flume uses separate transactions to guarantee delivery from the source to the channel and from the channel to the sink`.